 – As long as you stay below the threshold of irritation you can often continue to run while the injury heals.

-Taking Jeff’s lead, I am on The Road to a Marathon at 60; my patellofemoral joints have never felt better!
+So, taking Jeff’s lead, I am on The Road to a Marathon at 60; maybe 61?
+Either way, my patellofemoral joints have never felt better!

 **I received nothing – neither product nor compensation- for participation in the Galloway Blogger Program.
 I do it out of pure admiration!!!